 My first major in college was economics and at that time I thought I’d follow in my father’s footsteps and go to business school.
 I studied psychology as my second major in college and was on the verge of becoming a therapist before I learned of Naturopathic medicine.
 Once that happened, it was a done deal.
 I knew without a doubt that I had found my career.
 Well, almost.
 I had been getting acupuncture for several years by that point and when I realized I could combine them, the picture was complete.

 What do you like to do for fun?
 A few years ago a neighbor asked my husband where I’d been since she hadn’t seen me in a while.
 He responded that I just prefer being inside organizing.
 It’s true, kind of.
 I do love having a clean and organized space around me.
 It keeps my head clear and allows me to be able to focus on whatever task or activity is at hand.
 That might include throwing a frisbee with my ten year old, curling up and reading a book of short stories, or going to watch one of my kid’s soccer, ultimate frisbee or futsal games.

 In the last few years I’ve also started traveling again.
 I have a hobby of “miles hacking” where I use tips and tricks to accrue airline miles for free travel.
 In the last few years I’ve traveled to Guatemala, Mexico, Turkey, Italy, Spain, Portugal, and Belize, as well as a number of other places in the US without paying a dime!
 And photography.
 I love taking photos.
-You can follow me on Instagram @DrSamanthaND!
+Come on by and follow me on Instagram @DrSamanthaND!